shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Oh yeah!”
 Muddie danced to the music.

-Muddie danced to the beat of Ersie’s drums .
+Muddie danced to the beat of Ersie’s drums.

 “Whoa!”
 Muddie’s eyes went wide.
 “Did you feel that?”